hamk-uas/visithame-datahub/readme.txt

 == Description ==

+This plugin is a developed for the Gutenberg editor.

 Plugin shows products from the DataHub API.
 Products area is limited to Tavastia region (Kanta-Häme: Hämeenlinna region, Forssa region and Riihimäki region).
 Showing the products on the page can be limited to current municipalities, such as Hämeenlinna, Jokioinen etc.